-I am a 57 year old African woman born in the Washington, DC.
+I am a 57 year old African woman born in Washington, DC.
 My community knows me as Queen Mother Alicia.
-I own a home in the Deanwood neighborhood of DC in Ward 7.
-I have lived there for 12 years.
+I own a home in the Deanwood neighborhood of DC in Ward 7 and I have lived there for 12 years.
 I serve as the President of Friends of Deanwood Library and I am a member of the Deanwood Citizens Association.
-In addition to being a vibrant, community-minded woman, here are other identities that I hold close.
-I am a professional Mother of 6 children, 4 adult children and teenage twins, and a Gandmother to a 4 year old.
+In addition to being a vibrant, community-minded woman, I have other identities that I hold close.
+I am a professional Mother of six children (four adult children and teenage twins) and a Grandmother to a four-year-old.
 I have been a mother for more than 37 years and my other jobs are in writing and health care.
 For 21 years, I have worked as a Registered Nurse.
-During different points in my life, I have also worked as a water safety instructor, lifeguard, Assistant Swimming Pool Manager, fire communications operator, and emergency medical technician.
-I am a former member of Nurses United, DC Nurses Association, and CWA 2236.

 I think now about how well-timed it was that I registered for the Black Worker Listening Session on unemployment and unemployment compensation held by the National Employment Law Project and ONE DC.
 The session was held the first Saturday in March.
 I questioned why I was even attending because at the time of the listening session, I was employed full time.
 Wow!
 That is the power of the Universe - the ability to see what I could not see.

 I can see this as an opportunity to spend time focusing on myself and my family and what we can do to improve our lives, because my basic needs are met.
 For those Black workers in DC whose basic needs are not met, I imagine that this experience is like the continuation of an unending nightmare.
 The issues impacting Black workers, especially finances, stress and mental health, other health concerns, education for their children will become greater.
 I have pleasantly been surprised by the cooperation and effectiveness of the grassroots organizations in this city that have stepped up to challenge the problems of this economic system.
-Specifically, DC Mutual Aid Network, the Federation of Friends of the Library, Friends of Deanwood Library, and Deanwood Citizens Association have collaborated with organizations in this city to provide for neighbors with unmet needs.
 It is necessary that these efforts continue beyond this crisis.

-As I was writing this piece, I received a call from my employer asking me to return to the payroll on Friday, May 1, 2020.
+As I was writing this piece, I received a call from my employer asking me to return to the payroll.
 This call was unexpected and yet welcomed news, because returning to work would help me to better financially provide for my family.
 I will return to work as a Registered Nurse, one of the most-at-risk occupations during this crisis.

 Alicia L. Rucker's areas of expertise include nursing, parenting, and relaxation.